Midori(ãããĒ)

 Backend: Bytecode generator â Linker

-Runtime: Stack-based VM with mark-and-sweep garbage collection
+Runtime: Stack-based VM with per-VM mark-and-sweep GC and shared async runtime handles